ChristopherSiems/LeetCodeSolutions/Problems/9. Palindrome Number/Documentation.md

 ## Intuition

 The Palindrome Number problem requires us to determine if a given integer `x` is a palindrome and return `true` if it is.
-To devise and approach, let us consider what we know.
+To devise an approach, let us consider what we know.

 - A negative integer is not a palindrome as it will start with `-` but will not end with a `-`.